spikespaz/contributors-guide/COMMIT-MESSAGES.md

 ## Non-goals

-- **Changelog generation** -- Changelogs should be written by humans, for humans.
+- **Changelog generation** -- Changelogs should be written *by* humans, *for* humans.
 That said, a list of Pathwise commits offers a great starting point for distilling code changes into human-readable release notes.
 - **Pull-request titles or squash commits** -- While similar heuristics can inform PR titles, Pathwise summaries are optimized for atomic commits, not aggregation.
 - **Merge commits or nonlinear history** -- This convention assumes that your Git workflow keeps development history in its entirety, and favors local rebasing for organization.

 ## Guidelines

-Pathwise commit summaries begin with one or more *path segments*, delimited by colons (`:`), followed by a concise description of the change.
+Pathwise commit summaries begin with one or more **path segments**, delimited by colons (`:`), followed by a concise description of the change.

-The segments are *semantic* and *hierarchical*, not strictly tied to the filesystem nor any module system.
-They should intuitively lead the reader to the locus of the change--be it a directory, module, identifier, or other logical location in the structure of the codebase.
+The segments are **semantic** and **hierarchical**, not strictly tied to the filesystem nor any module system.
+They should intuitively lead the reader to the locus of the change--be it a directory, module, identifier, or other logical location within the structure of the codebase.

 ### Path segments may refer to:

-- Directories leading up to the change (using colons instead of slashes)
+- **Directories** leading up to the change (using colons instead of slashes)
-- File name(s) where they represent logical units, omitting extensions unless necessary to disambiguate
+- **File name(s)** where they represent logical units, omitting extensions unless necessary to disambiguate
-- Module identifiers (joined with colons; avoid language-specific syntax such as `::` or `.`)
+- **Module identifiers** (joined with colons; avoid language-specific syntax such as `::` or `.`)
-- Type, function, macro identifiers (typically the last segment)
+- Type, function, macro **identifiers** (typically the last segment)
 - Any other named entity that helps pinpoint the scope of change

 ### Naming and syntax rules

 #### Naming conventions

-- Prefer lower-case for path segments, especially when referring to file names.
+- Prefer **lower-case** for path segments, especially when referring to file names.
 Reserve upper-case for language-level identifiers (e.g., types, constants).
-- Prefer public API identifiers when viable.
+- Prefer **public API identifiers** when viable.
 Internal details should only be referenced when the change is explicitly internal.

 #### Path construction

 - Separate path segments using a colon and a space (`: `).
-- Use the plus sign (`+`) to combine segments at the same hierarchical level when a change affects several similar paths.
+- Use the plus sign (`+`) to combine segments at the *same* hierarchical level when a change affects several similar paths.
 There shall not be spaces around this joining character.
 - If the summary line is too long, intermediate segments may be omitted or abbreviated if they contribute no meaningful specificity.
 The resulting path should still intuitively lead the reader to the change, while freeing more space for the summary message.

 #### Summary phrasing